lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 This may require a reboot before you go further.
 To ensure you get back to the same machine, please note the number of your machine in the pool which should be of the form `gs336-XXXX`.

+# Finding the Name of your Machine
 You can find out the name of the machine by searching for **System Information**.
+Just write down the 4 digit number.

 A shutdown can be initiated manually by the following command: